ataraxie/codeshovel/DEVELOPMENT.md

   * Type of the run/debug configuration should be `JUnit`

 ### Running CodeShovel with oracle files

+Oracle files can be validated in the IDE by running `MainDynamicOracleTest` or on the terminal using the parallelized test suite (this will be the fastest way) using `mvn test`.

 For development, it makes most to run CodeShovel from so-called *oracle files*.
 These are located at `src/test/resources/oracles/LANG` where `LANG` refers to the programming language.